yewin-mm/spring-data-jpa-join-table-example/README.md

     * If you don't know your database driver and dialect, please reference in google. <br> eg. maven dependency for oracle database and spring jpa dialect properties for oracle driver.
 * Insert some role into your database by querying in database console.
     * Here you can use database gui tools like [Dbeaver](https://dbeaver.io/),
-    * If so, firstly, you need to connect to your database with DBeaver
+    * If so, firstly, you need to connect to your database with DBeaver.
-    * after that you can add by clicking '+' sign in your role table or you can run query in DBeaver console like below.
+    * After that you can add by clicking '+' sign in your role table or you can run query in DBeaver console like below.
   ```sh
   insert into role (id, role_name) values (1, 'admin'); insert into role (id, role_name) values (2, 'normal user');
 * Run the project in your IDE.